 Prior to founding Katzke & Morgenbesser LLP, Henry was a New York-based partner at White & Case, and, more recently, at Allen & Overy LLP where he headed the North American benefits and compensation practice for the global law firm.
 Henry is a frequent lecturer on employee benefits and executive compensation matters (including for the American Bar Association and Practicing Law Institute), and has authored or co-authored many published articles.
 Henry has been listed annually since 2007 in Best Lawyers in New York (both for benefits and compensation) and New York Super Lawyers and his practice has a Band 3 listing in Chambers USA-America's Leading Lawyers for Business, as well as a Tier I national ranking in US News and World Report.

-Jeannemarie O'Brien is a partner in the New York law firm of Wachtell, Lipton, Rosen & Katz, where she is active in the firm's merger and acquisition practice, focusing on the executive compensation and employee benefits aspects of transactions, with a particular emphasis on transactions involving financial services institutions.
-She has been involved in over $900 billion of merger and acquisition transactions during her career.
-Ms. O'Brien also advises companies and their boards on governance issues and assists companies and senior executives on executive compensation matters in both the public and private sectors, and has particular expertise regarding the compensation structures at financial institutions and the related regulatory considerations.
+Jeannemarie O’Brien is a partner in the New York law firm of Wachtell, Lipton, Rosen & Katz, where she is active in the firm’s merger and acquisition practice, focusing on the executive compensation and employee benefits aspects of transactions, with a particular emphasis on transactions involving financial services institutions.
+She has been involved in many major domestic and international merger, acquisition and buyout transactions, strategic defense assignments and proxy contests.
+Ms. O’Brien also advises companies and their boards on governance issues and assists companies and senior executives on executive compensation matters in both the public and private sectors.

 Ms. O’Brien frequently writes and speaks on executive compensation and corporate governance issues and is recognized as a leading executive compensation lawyer in the Chambers USA Guide to America’s Leading Lawyers for Business and The Legal 500.
 In addition to memos and articles on recent developments in the executive compensation area, she is an author of the chapter on executive compensation in the Wachtell, Lipton, Rosen & Katz “Financial Institutions M&A,” an annual review of significant developments.